What is an Epilogue Explained: Definition & Tips for Writers

 Freelance editor Lisa Howard suggests that most epilogues can be grouped into two categories: those that ends on a note of resolution and those that don’t.
 “While not the most common of literary devices, some authors make excellent use of epilogues to either leave us at peace or wondering what still might be out there.”
 This can also depend on your genre — for instance, romance novels demand a firm “Happily Ever After.”

-Contributes to character development
+DO: Contribute to character development

 If protagonists are well-written, readers will invest in them.
 And if readers invest in your characters, they want to know that they’re okay in the end.
 Or even if they’re not okay in the end, we just want to understand their fate within the scope of the story.

 Epilogues often do this by providing a later glimpse into the characters’ lives.
 However, a powerful epilogue won't just tell us where the characters are working ten years later, and whether they got married in the end, it should also show us how the story has impacted that character and the resulting development they’ve gone through.
+If character development is something that's making you struggle, consider grabbing a free character profile template to help out.

 Recommended read: The final installment of the Hunger Games series features an epilogue that reveals how the following years have affected Katniss.
 It shows that while time heals wounds, sometimes they heal very slowly and in a non-linear manner.
 While we see that Katniss still struggles with persistent terror that her life is about to be upheaved, the epilogue ends on a hopeful note that suggests she will continue to heal.

-Sets up a series
+DO: Set up a series

 Recommended read: By the end of The Girl With The Dragon Tattoo, the central mystery has been firmly tied up and squared away.
 In the epilogue, the relationship between the protagonists, Lisbeth Salander and Mikael Blomkvist, is pointedly left on an unresolved, hanging note — and this lingering question about the future of their relationship propels us towards book two.

-Releases the tension
+DO: Release the tension

 If the ending of your story is especially suspenseful, an epilogue that alludes to the aftermath of these events can give readers a satisfying break in tension — especially, as editor Lourdes Venard advises, “if the characters have faced dangers or an upheaval to their life.”
 This doesn’t mean you have to wrap the story up with a Happily Ever After bow — just give the reader a chance to let go of the breath they were holding during your high-stakes finale.